-Our customers are critical to the success of our business and conducting ourselves ethically and responsibly will enhance our relationships and our reputation.
-We believe our customers should be able to expect the same standards from us as we expect from our colleagues and others.
+Our customers are critical to the success of our business and should be able to expect the same standards from us as we expect from our colleagues and others.
+We believe that conducting ourselves ethically and responsibly will enhance our relationships and our reputation.